 How Much Does Tinsel Hair Cost?

+At Samantha Cusick, tinsel is an add-on service that can be applied to any salon service with prices starting from £42.
+The salon also offers a sparkly blow dry, which includes a wash, cut, blow dry, and tinsel with prices starting from £72.
 Pricing will vary from salon to salon and depending on your location.
-At Samantha Cusick, for example, tinsel is an add-on service that can be applied to any salon service with prices starting from £42 (roughly $49 USD).
-The salon also offers a sparkly blow dry, which includes a wash, cut, blow dry, and tinsel with prices starting from £72 ($83).

 Final Thoughts on Tinsel Hair

 Sure, it's a little extra effort when it comes to taking care of the tinsel and the micro rings.
-And it's definitely a luxury at approximately $50 a pop, but it's absolutely worth it.
-Why, you ask?
+And it's definitely a luxury at approximately £45 a pop, but it's absolutely worth it.
+Why you ask?
 "It makes me smile when I catch myself in the mirror because . . .
-I have glitter in my hair," she said.
-All in all, tinsel hair was a huge hit and something Dunn would definitely do again for special occasions.
+I have glitter in my hair," said Chloe.
+All in all, tinsel hair was a huge hit and something Chloe would definitely do again for special occasions.